wp-plugins/jk-google-analytics/readme.txt

 Contributors: Karl STEIN
 Tags: google, analytics, jk
 Requires at least: 2.7.0
-Tested up to: 3.3.1
+Tested up to: 3.3.2
-Stable tag: 1.1.1
+Stable tag: 1.2

-Use Google Analytics on your website.
+Enable Google Analytics on your website.

 == Description ==

-Enable Google Analytics on your website and see your daily stats on http://www.google.com/analytics.
+Enable Google Analytics on your website and get your daily stats on http://www.google.com/analytics.

-= Important Note About 1.1 version =

-If you upgraded or installed the version 1.1 on the 7th of April and you are experiencing bugs, don't panic you can fix the error by simply upgrading to version 1.1.1 or by removing with your FTP software the plugin's folder located in wordpress plugins directory "wordpress/wp-content/plugins/jk-google-analytics" and then reinstall the new fixed version 1.1.1.

 = Features =